Job Title: Delaware River Watershed Fellow

 Ability to work in a team environment and complete tasks independently

 ADDITIONAL JOB INFORMATION

-To apply to position number XXXXX, submit resume and cover letter (both are required) separately using the upload buttons.
+To apply to position number 47413, submit resume (required) and letter of interest (both are required) separately using the upload buttons.
 All applications must be submitted in the system prior to 11:59 p.m.
-Eastern Time on January 12, 2018.
+Eastern Time on April 6, 2019.